ysiad2001/DD2360HT23/hw_2/hw_2.md

 There are ``numAColumns`` number of floating point multiplications in a kernel.

-Again, there do not seem to be any global memory read, as there is not even global variable used in this program.
+There are ``numAColumns * 3`` global memory reads in each kernel.

-For a matrix A of (128x128) and B of (128x128), there are 1 block and 32 threads used.
+For a matrix A of (128x128) and B of (128x128), there are 16 block and 1024 threads in each block used.
 The achieved occupancy is  99.60\%.

 For a matrix A of (511x1023) and B of (1023x4094), it still work.